LACMIP/emu/docs/_documentation/projects.md

 Type of Statistic table
 : A table to document basic statistics regarding the event or request.
 Please take care to complete this information consistently with other records of the same project sub-type.
-    - DURATION (hrs): Enter, to the nearest hour, the amount of time spent fullfilling this request/event in _Value_.
+    - DURATION (hrs): For outreach events, enter, to the nearest hour, the amount of time spent fullfilling this request/event in _Value_.
     - ATTENDANCE: For outreach events, enter the number of attendees in _Value_.
 In _Comments_, enter names of the primarily individuals involved, e.g. "Kevin Kelley, Patrick Hsieh, SCPS members" or "Nicole Roberts, BIO125 students".
-Likewise, for research and collections-related requests that can be attributed to a specific individual or group of individuals, enter the number of individuals (e.g. researchers) in _Value_ and their names in _Comments_.
+For research requests, only enter the names of the individual(s) who made the request in _Comments_.
     - REVENUE ($): If an event or request results in revenue for the department, add this number in the _Value_ column with a _Comment_ indicating where the funds were distributed.
     - FACILITIES: If a visit results in use of specific equipment or facilties, list this in _Comments_.
     - AFFILIATION: Enter the affiliation for whomever made the research or outreach request, including internal affiliations, e.g. "NHMLA (Creative Services)", in _Comments_.